Placeholder

 The Queen Collective

-EMPOWERING THE NEXT GENERATION OF WOMEN FILMMAKERS
+EQUIPPING THE NEXT GENERATION OF MULTICULTURAL FILMMAKERS

 – Queen Latifah